 The cases excluded for literacy-related non-response (about 4% of the U.S. weighted sample) are also flagged by domain corresponding variables called LITSTATUS and NUMSTATUS.
 These cases did not respond to the background questionnaire as a result of language difficulties or learning or mental disabilities and do not have plausible values for any of the domains.

-Q6: How do I conduct analysis with the IALS and ALL data I received from Statistics Canada?
+Q6: How do I conduct analyses with the IALS and ALL data I received from Statistics Canada?

 A: After you use the provided SPSS Syntax Files (.sps) to create the SPSS Data Document (.sav), you need to make a few edits to the produced data file before starting your analysis in the IEA International Database (IDB) Analyzer.